-Apple Fitness+: Everything you need to know
+Apple Fitness Plus adds Collections and Time to Run features

 What types of workouts will it offer?

-Apple has stated that at launch Apple Fitness+ will have guided workouts across maybe popular categories including cycling, treadmill (walk and run), rowing, HIIT, strength, yoga, dance, core, and cooldown.
+Apple has stated that at launch Apple Fitness+ will have guided workouts across many popular categories, including cycling, treadmill (walk and run), rowing, HIIT, strength, yoga, dance, core, and cooldown.

 These classes will all be led by trained individuals who are "specialists in their fields."
-Some examples Apple gave during the presentation were professional athletes, yogis, personal trainers, martial artists, health coaches, gymnasts, and more.
+During the presentation, some examples Apple gave were professional athletes, yogis, personal trainers, martial artists, health coaches, gymnasts, and more.

 Do I need equipment?

-Apple states that well some courses — like ones for a treadmill — will require gym equipment, other classes will need only a set of dumbells or no equipment at all.
+Apple states that some courses — like ones for a treadmill — will require gym equipment.
+Other classes will only need a set of dumbells or no equipment at all.

-There will even be a beginner program built-in to Apple Fitness+ that is meant to help you get the basics of movement down and prepare you for the studio-led workouts.
+There will even be a beginner program built in to Apple Fitness+ that is meant to help you get the basics of movement down and prepare you for the studio-led workouts.

 Does it work with my old Apple Watch?